 Representative Office is exempt from income-tax but they are required to register themselves for other tax purposes such as withholding tax on the employee’s salaries, etc. Moreover, all the employees living in Thailand are required to pay the income tax in Thailand.

 One of the key benefits is that the Representative Offices are not subjected with respect to the work permit ratio of 1 foreign employee for 4 Thai Employees.
 Depending on the case, Representative Offices might support from two to five work permits.
 Representative Office’s sourcing or inspecting well might support up to five work permits and the Representative Office sourcing more than 100,000,000 THB goods the country in the previous year might even exceed the limit.

 Once the approval is granted, the conditions mentioned below apply:

-The total financing of the Representative Office should not exceed 7 times of the share capital of its parent company.
-The total capital for the operations of the Representative Office should be remitted from the foreign country into Thailand and amount must be at least 3 Million THB, 25 percent of which should be paid up at the time when the Foreign Business License for the Representative Office is issued.
+The total financing of the Representative Office should not exceed 7 times the share capital of its parent company.
+The total capital for the operations of the Representative Office should be remitted from the foreign country into Thailand and the amount must be at least 3 Million THB, 25 percent of which should be paid up at the time when the Foreign Business License for the Representative Office is issued.
 Totally 50 percent should be paid up in the 1st year of its operation.
 Subsequently, 25 percent is required to be paid every year until the whole amount has been paid in full.
-Minimum of 1 person responsible for representation office should live in Thailand.
+The minimum of 1 person responsible for the representation office should live in Thailand.